koush/koush.com/_posts/one-review.md

 value add on top of a OEM's offering.

 The point being, I don't feel the hardware specs really differentiate the top end phones.
-That said, the HTC One still manages to set itself apart from the other offerings currently on the market by boasting a shiny 1080p display.
+That said, the HTC One still manages to set itself apart from the other offerings currently on the market by boasting a shiny 1080p display and front facing speakers that sound surprisingly great.
 It's the sharpest display I've seen on a phone to date.
-I've also geeking out with the on board TV Remote (powered by [Peel](http://www.engadget.com/2010/12/08/peel-turns-your-iphone-into-a-universal-remote-using-a-wirele/)).
+I've also been geeking out with the on board TV Remote (powered by [Peel](http://www.engadget.com/2010/12/08/peel-turns-your-iphone-into-a-universal-remote-using-a-wirele/), which comes with a full fledged API available via the HTCDev website.

 I won't be doing any benchmarks in this review, because they are silly.

-> The only users that care about benchmarks are the users running benchmarks.
+The only users that care about benchmarks are the users running benchmarks.

 In short, the hardware is incredible, and easily the best of breed on the market.
 It is  an iterative improvement over the Nexus 4 and nearly exactly the same as the Samsung Galaxy S4.
 In The Future, software will matter more than hardware.